Aaron Hicks Player Props: Yankees vs. Rangers

-Aaron Hicks -- batting .174 with three walks in his past 10 games -- will be in action for the New York Yankees versus the Texas Rangers, with Jacob deGrom on the mound, on April 28 at 8:05 PM ET.
+Aaron Hicks -- batting .091 with three walks in his past 10 games -- will be in action for the New York Yankees against the Texas Rangers, with Nathan Eovaldi on the hill, on April 29 at 7:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Rangers.
+In his previous game he had a hitless performance (0-for-3) against the Rangers.

 Aaron Hicks Game Info & Props vs. the Rangers